Social Interactions Models with Latent Structures: Monte Carlo Simulations

 We check the finite sample performance of our estimation and inference methods in Monte Carlo experiments.
-For each individual $i$, we first randomly select the number of friends, $N_i^g$, from a uniform distribution over ${0}\cup[N_{\max}]$ with $N_{\max}=5$.
-Then we randomly formulate $N_i^g$ friendship links with other individuals in the group $g$ to formulate the friend matrix $F^g$.
+For each individual $i$, we first randomly select the number of friends, $N_i^g$, from a uniform distribution over $\{0\}\cup[N_{\max}]$ with $N_{\max}=5$.
+Then we randomly form $N_i^g$ friendship links with other individuals in the group $g$ to construct the friend matrix $F^g$.
 We consider the following DGP with network interactions through $F^g$:

-where $c_{g0}+\mu_{g0}$ is a composite fixed effect, with $\mu_{g0}$ being standard normal and $c_{g0}$ taking clustering specific values $c_{k0}$.
+where $c_{g0}+\mu_{g0}$ is a composite fixed effect, with $\mu_{g0}$ being standard normal and $c_{g0}$ taking cluster-specific values $c_{k0}$.
 The idiosyncratic error $\varepsilon_{ig}$ is standard logistic, independent across $g$ and $i$, and independent of all regressors.
-The CCPs, $P_{ig0}$, are solved using fixed point algorithm on
+The CCPs, $P_{ig0}$, are solved using a fixed point algorithm on